SMOOWADTOO/frontend/README.md

 }
 ```

-### Casafair is made from the following frameworks:
+### Casafair is made with the following frameworks:

 **Scripting**
 - Vue.js